26-Year-Old Defenseman – Arizona Coyotes

 Michael Stone Contract Information:

-Signed a three-year contract with the Coyotes in July of 2013.
+Signed a one-year contract with the Coyotes in July of 2016 worth $4 million.

 To instantly reveal our fantasy analysis of every player – including Michael Stone – simply subscribe now.